 Never rely exclusively on color to provide information, make a comparison, or to illicit a response.
-Individuals with non-functioning vision or color blindness, will likely not be able to use this information.
-Although color can be used in documents, you should also use text-based methods to convey information instead of relying solely on color.
+Blind or color blind users will likely not be able to use this information.
+Although color can be used in your documents you should also use text-based methods to convey information, instead of relying solely on color.

 Bad color example